Octagon-simon/octaValidate-PHP/README.md

 ```
 ### EQUALTO VALIDATION

-You can check if two inputs contain the same values, using the attribute **equalto** on the input name, with a value containing the name of the other input element to check against.
+You can check if two inputs contain the same values using the rule **EQUALTO**.
+The value of this validation rule must be the other **input name** you wish to check against.

 ```php
 //sample validation